Configuration

 [tool.scikit-build]

-cmake.targets = ["python"]
+build.targets = ["python"]

-$ pip install . --config-settings=cmake.targets=python
+$ pip install . --config-settings=build.targets=python

-$ pipx run build --wheel -Ccmake.targets=python
+$ pipx run build --wheel -Cbuild.targets=python

 [tool.cibuildwheel.config-settings]

-"cmake.targets" = ["python"]
+"build.targets" = ["python"]

 Dynamic metadata